Polymer/pwa-starter-kit/configuring-and-personalizing.md

 # Naming and code conventions
 This section covers some background about the naming and coding conventions you will find in this template:
-- generally, an element `<sample-element>` will be created in a file called `src/components/sample-element.html`, and the class used to register it will be called `SampleElement`.
+- Generally, an element `<sample-element>` will be created in a file called `src/components/sample-element.html`, and the class used to register it will be called `SampleElement`.
-- the elements use a mix of Polymer 3 and `lit-html` via the [`LitElement`](https://github.com/Polymer/lit-element) base class.
+- The elements use a mix of Polymer 3 and `lit-html` via the [`LitElement`](https://github.com/Polymer/lit-element) base class.
 The structure of one of these elements is basically:

 ```js
 import { LitElement, html } from '@polymer/lit-element';